Herring-UGACSEE-4290/Project-3/docs/other.md

 ### Register Addressing

-Register addressing uses up to two source registers and stores the result into a single desination register.
+Register addressing uses up to two source registers and stores the result into a single destination register.

+### Register Offset Addressing

+Register Offset addressing is the same as Register addressing, with the addition of a signed 16-bit offset to an address in a source register.

 ## System Flags